The Ultimate Guide to Stain Maintenance for Log Homes.

-Question: How many times have you said, “I should really get this project done around the house” and then put it off another year?
+That said, how many times have you thought, “I should really get this project done around the house,” and then put it off another year?

 We won’t require you to answer (because then we’d have to admit the same thing ourselves…eek!)